Thanksgiving is just around the corner and this year traffic may prove to be a record breaker.

-I-95 can be a real bear with tons of traffic and plenty of short tempers.
-Here are a few tips to help make the voyage less stressful:
+Traveling I-95 can be a real pain with heavy traffic and plenty of short tempers.
+Here are a few tips to help make your Thanksgiving holiday voyage less stressful:

 - Thanksgiving morning is also a good time to leave, the earlier , the better.